Heat to the rescue

 A wrench on a screwdriver blade will help beat that big screw that won't budge.
 First select the largest screwdriver that'll fit, and tap the butt of the screwdriver handle with a hammer to loosen the thread bond.
 Lean your weight onto the screwdriver to keep it in the slot as you turn it with the wrench.
 Careful—too much torque will bend the screwdriver tip.

 A screw extractor could save your day.
 It will grab just about any threaded fastener and remove it—even if the head has snapped off.
 It usually comes with a hardened drill bit to drill a hole in the center of your stubborn screw or bolt.
 Then you turn the extractor counterclockwise into the hole.
-Because of its tapered shape and left hand thread, the extractor will jam in the hole and then begin to turn out the screw.
-It's available at hardware stores and home centers.
+Because of its tapered shape and lefthand thread, the extractor will jam in the hole and then begin to turn out the screw.
+Cost: $6 at hardware stores and home centers.

-An impact driver works with a bladed or Phillips head screwdriver bit, or a socket head.
+A hand impact driver works with a bladed or Phillips-head screwdriver bit, or a socket head.
 Striking the tool does three things at once: The blow loosens the thread bond; the downward force keeps the tool in the slot; and the head of the tool turns 20 degrees in the loosening direction.
 Make sure the screw slot is clean and free of debris.
-Find it at Sears.com and home centers.
+Find an impact driver at home centers or through our affiliation with amazon.com for $25.